kreus7/Extralz-Cogs/README.md

 `[p]help cog` and `[p]help cog install`

 ## Cogs
-### Drills
-Posts drills

-### MAL
-Fetches anime and manga information

-### XKCD
+### Sweeper
-Grabs XKCD comics
+Generates and display a Minesweeper board.

+At this time, the board is not guaranteed to be solvable without guessing and there is no "start point".
+Your mileage may vary.

 ## Assistance
 Need help?
 Have an idea for a new booru-related cog?
-Post an issue or contact me (Alzarath#8039) from the official [Red - Discord Bot Discord Server](https://discord.gg/0k4npTwMvTpv9wrh).
+Post an issue or contact me (Alzarath#8039) from the official [Red - Discord Bot Cog Support Server](http://discord.gg/MFrCXm4).